-Discrimination Against People Experiencing Homelessness in the Emergency Room
+Bias Against People Experiencing Homelessness in the Emergency Room

-🏥 Homeless Healthcare Equity Study
+Homeless Healthcare Equity Study

-This qualitative research project explores the discriminatory experiences of homeless individuals in emergency room settings.
+This qualitative research project explores the bias experiences of homeless individuals in emergency room settings.
 Through interviews and questionnaires, it aims to uncover patterns of bias, mistrust, and systemic issues contributing to negative healthcare encounters for the unhoused population.

-🚀 Get Involved
+Get Involved

 Are you a medical student interested in health equity, public health research, or social justice?